cdaven/noteexplorer/README.md

 # README

-NoteExplorer is a tool to help organizing your stack of (wiki-)linked Markdown notes.
+NoteExplorer is a CLI tool to help organizing your stack of (wiki-)linked Markdown notes.

 Features: